Bert2Go/HPDevOne/README.md

 ## Using Other Linux Distributions

-It is possible to use any linux distribution in place of Pop OS.
-The only downside being that you can't update the firmware or bios without some additional work.
+It is possible to use any Linux distribution, instead of Pop!\_OS.
+The only downside is that you can't update the firmware or BIOS without some additional work.

-The official documentation for [System 76 firmware upgrade](https://support.system76.com/articles/system-firmware/) suggests to use a live-usb of Pop OS to create an environment for updating the firmware.
+The official documentation for [System 76 firmware upgrade](https://support.system76.com/articles/system-firmware/) suggests to use a live USB of Pop!\_OS to create an environment for updating the firmware.

 ### Arch Linux

 - #### Firmware

-  For Arch Linux, you can install the `firmware-manager` and `system76-firmware` from the [AUR](https://aur.archlinux.org/).
+  For Arch Linux, you can install [`firmware-manager`](https://aur.archlinux.org/packages/firmware-manager) and [`system76-firmware`](https://aur.archlinux.org/packages/system76-firmware) from the [AUR](https://aur.archlinux.org/).
     - Once installed, execute `fwupdmgr refresh --force` to identify your device and relevant updates with the service.
     - From here, you can use the GTK-based GUI in Firmware Manager to update.
 If you have an issue with checksum authentication, run the commend `fwupdmgr get-updates` followed by `fwupdmgr install --force` to force the upgrade.